-■To prevent damage to the iPod or its terminals
+■ To prevent damage to the iPod or its terminals

 - Do not leave the iPod in the vehicle.
-The temperature inside the vehicle may become high. - Do not push down on or apply unnecessary pressure to the iPod while it is connected. - Do not insert foreign objects into the port.
+The temperature inside the vehicle may become high, resulting in damage to the iPod. - Do not push down on or apply unnecessary pressure to the iPod while it is connected. - Do not insert foreign objects into the port.